Home / Blog / Can you book a flight for someone else

 • Provide the traveler with their booking information.

-• It is advisable that passengers should be left to draft and redraft their own work as it is effective enough.
+• Passengers should be left to draft and redraft their work, as it is effective enough.